-Finance costs comprise interest payable on borrowings, direct issue costs, dividends on preference shares and foreign exchange losses; and are expensed in the period in which they are incurred.
+Finance costs comprise direct issue costs and foreign exchange losses; and are expensed using the effective interest method in the period in which they are incurred.

 Finance income

 Finance income comprises interest receivable on funds invested, and foreign exchange gains.